Ah Pook Is Here

+Ah Pook Is Here was a collaboration between author William S. Burroughs and artist Malcolm Mc Neill.
 It began in 1970, when Burroughs was living in London and Mc Neill was in his final year of art school.
-It first appeared under the title The Unspeakable Mr. Hart as a comic strip in the English Cyclops, which only lasted four issues before folding.
+It first appeared under the title The Unspeakable Mr. Hart as a comic strip in the English Cyclops.
+When that magazine ceased publication, Burroughs and Mc Neill decided to develop the concept as a book.